MarceliJankowski/MarceliJankowski/README.md

 ## About me

 I'm Marceli, a guy from Poland who loves programming and board games. <br>
-I would describe myself as a passionate, curious, and diligent individual (with emphasis on curious). <br>
+I am a passionate, curious, and diligent individual (with emphasis on curious). <br>
 I'm also pragmatic, and generally don't tend to care about looks (it definitely shows with how deprived of visuals this README is).

 I deeply care about my craft, and therefore consider myself a life-long learner. <br>